-Assembly Bill 187 aims to enhance the existing service award program administered by the Department of Administration for volunteer firefighters and emergency responders by introducing training completion awards.
-The bill proposes to create a new category of awards, termed "completion service awards," which will provide a one-time payment of $250 to volunteer firefighters who complete 60 hours of training.
-To qualify for these grants, the municipality must enact an ordinance that ensures a 100 percent match for the awards.
+Assembly Bill 187 aims to enhance the existing service award program administered by the Department of Administration for volunteer firefighters and emergency responders in Wisconsin.
+The bill introduces a new provision for "completion service awards," which will provide a one-time payment of $500 to volunteer firefighters who complete 60 hours of training.
+To qualify for these grants, the municipality must have an ordinance that mandates a 100 percent match for the awards.
 Additionally, any excess funds received by volunteer fire departments or companies beyond what is used for awards must be returned to the Department of Administration for deposit in the general fund.
+The bill also requires the Department to report to the legislature on the number of individuals receiving grants and their continued service as firefighters in the state.

 Statutes affected: